Barring 'suicide hotspots' cuts number who take their own life

 Pirkis' team conducted a systematic review and meta-analysis of all studies examining the effectiveness of three suicide prevention measures - restricting access to the means, encouraging help-seeking and increasing the likelihood of intervention by a third party.

-They then used modelling to estimate the effect of each intervention in isolation or in combination with others.
+They then used modeling to estimate the effect of each intervention in isolation or in combination with others.

 Thee results, using data from 18 studies in all, showed that the interventions significantly reduced the number of suicides at the sites in question - with deaths falling from an average of 5.8 suicides a year before actions were taken, to an average of 2.4 deaths annually afterwards.